Quick Start

 Section titled “1.
 Start the Hub Server”Pick a machine on the network to be the hub.
 It doesn’t need a GPU — the hub only routes requests between participants.

-# Interactive — prompts for port, host, mDNS:gambi serve
+# Interactive — prompts for port, host, mDNS:gambi hub serve

 2. Create a Room

 Section titled “2.
-Create a Room”# Interactive — prompts for room name and password:gambi create
+Create a Room”# Interactive — prompts for room name and password:gambi room create

 You can also create a password-protected room:

-gambi create --name "Private Room" --password secret1233.
+gambi room create --name "Private Room" --password secret1233.
 Join with Your LLM

 Section titled “3.
 Join with Your LLM”Each person with an LLM endpoint joins the room:

-It also shares your machine specs (CPU, RAM, GPU) automatically — use --no-specs if you prefer not to share.
+It also shares your machine specs (CPU, RAM, GPU) automatically.
+Use --no-specs if you prefer not to share them.

 Once joined, your LLM is available to everyone in the room.